afviyanabila/cyclistic-bikeshare-data-analysis/README.md

 # cyclistic-bikeshare-data-analysis

-A case study with the objective to maximize the number of annual memberships by designing marketing strategies aimed at converting casual riders into annual members
+A case study with the objective of maximizing the number of annual memberships by designing marketing strategies aimed at converting casual riders into annual members

 Highlights :
 - Joining and cleaning datasets